Graduate Studies Office

 E-mail, Internet Access and Anti-Virus Software

 Students are assigned e-mail accounts for all college-related communications.
 Students must authenticate their accounts using their student ID number at: http://accounts.ccis.edu.
 To access your college e-mail click on CougarMail on the main page of the web site.
 CougarMail, an Internet application, is a free service to all students and is a lifetime account for graduates.
-The system is accessible using any browser from any location with the exception of military bases.
-Internet access is available to students in the student Open Lab and lab classrooms, Stafford Library and the residence halls.
+The system is accessible using any browser from any location with the exception of some military bases.
+Internet access is available to students in the student computer lab and lab classrooms, Stafford Library and the residence halls.
 A wireless network is available for laptop users.

 Students using computers on the College network must have the latest version of anti-virus software.